Southern Yakutia (Sakha)

 is the equivalent of about twenty percent of the population of the Russian

 Federation.
-Russia has a lot to gain from forging closer relations with her
+Russia has a lot to gain from forging closer relations with its

 sisterly and brotherly republics, especially if Russia intends to guarantee the